 While the physical interactions are calculated on the CPU, the deformation of the spheres happens on the usually faster GPU instead of the more versatile CPU with the help of shaders.

 For connecting users we use WebRTC.
 We obfuscate and transform the camera feed of a user with a shader.
 The server keeps track of all connected users and puts them in virtual rooms.
 Every user can then setup a peer-to-peer connection with the others.
-This means video and control data is not send to our server, but directly from one user to another.
+This means video and control data is not sent to our server, but directly from one user to another.
 With a connection in place users can see each others video streams and communicate by tapping and moving, all in real-time.